sergioB79/theForge/site/forge/content/forge/others/passed/the-marshall-plan.md

 SUBTITLE: Breadlines into Blueprints

+INFO:
+Examines postwar European recovery as a discipline of daily cooperation, not a victory lap.
+Shows how food, fuel, and credit became tools for reshaping institutions and political expectations.
+Traces the uneasy bargain of aid as both lifeline and lever of influence and consent.
+Highlights failure modes where reconstruction falters visibly in prices, ballots, street protests, and cold homes.

 A policy can be a kind of vow when it binds bodies, budgets, and pride to a shared tomorrow.
 The Marshall Plan belongs here because it demanded presence—ports cleared, factories restarted, ledgers opened, coal hauled, and grudges negotiated in rooms where refusal had a cost.
 Its friction is not incidental: the same aid that fed recovery also exposed dependence, resentment, and the unequal power of the hand that gives.

 🔥 WHAT MAKES IT FORGE MATERIAL?